Updated September 30

 Robert Edwin Peary, 1909

-One of the first articles to break the news was Thompson on Hollywood: In the Works: Isabel Coixet Unveils Next Project, ‘Nobody Wants the Night,’ Starring Binoche, Dafoe and Kikuchi (September 2013)
+One of the first articles to break the news was Indiewire: In the Works: Isabel Coixet Unveils Next Project, ‘Nobody Wants the Night,’ Starring Binoche, Dafoe and Kikuchi (September 2013)

 Spanish-born filmmaker Isabel Coixet has announced her next project, “Nobody Wants the Night,” for which she plans an early 2014 shoot in Norway.
 Juliette Binoche, Willem Dafoe and Rinko Kikuchi are set to star.

 Here’s the official synopsis:

 The film is the story of two women, from two different worlds, and their struggle to survive in one of the most inhospitable places on Earth.
 Josephine (to be played by Binoche) is a proud yet naive woman in love with a man who prefers glory and ice to the comforts of an upper-class home.
 Allaka (to be played by Kikuchi), a young but wise Inuit woman, is in love with the same man with whom she’s expecting a child.
 Set against the backdrop of a relentless icy landscape, the film chronicles their long, tense wait for the same man they love in such distinct ways.